TomatenKuchenDEV/docs/docs/verification.md

 ![Website verification example](/img/verification_website.png)

-## Commands {#commands}
+## Verification message command {#commands}

 The command `verification` can be used to send a verification message.
 The settings can be configured using the [dashboard](https://tomatenkuchen.com/dashboard/settings#verificationRole).

 There is no limit to the number of messages that can be created per server.

 ## Settings {#settings}